The Secret to Being Really Good at Doing Anything: "BASICS"

 One example of basics, that many people are familiar with, are the basics of fire.

-Making fire is an essential skill that has significantly influenced human development.
-Although there are many techniques that can be utilized to create fire, three key components must ALWAYS be present in order for any method to be effective.
-They are:
+Making fire is an essential skill that has played a significant role in human development.
+Although there are many techniques that can be utilized to create fire, three key components must always be present in order for any method to be effective.
+These components are:

 1. Heat: The energy source that raises a material to its ignition temperature.